-Bank Transactions Test Case Template: In this post, you’ll learn how to write test cases for Bank Transactions and in the previous post we also Amazon Search Functionality test case templates.
-Each bank has its own flow for money transfer.
+Bank Transactions Test Case Template: In this post, you’ll learn how to write test cases for Bank Transactions, and in the previous post, we also Amazon Search Functionality test case templates.
+Each bank has its flow for money transfer.
 So it is hard to generalize the flow for all the banks.
-So I am attempting to come up with a flow that most of the banks are likely to have in their own money transfer process.
-You may find a lot of difference depending on the type of the bank that you are using.
+So I am attempting to come up with a flow that most of the banks are likely to have in their money transfer process.
+You may find a lot of difference depending on the type of bank that you are using.

 Let me jot down some of the common test steps to follow for this workflow.

 - Go to the bank website login page.

 - Add the beneficiary to whom you want to transfer money.